ZL154/ZL154/README.md

 <div align="center">

-# Hey, I'm ZL154 👋
+# Hey, I'm ZL154

-### Developer & self-hoster — I build apps, plugins, and homelab tooling 🛠️
+### Developer & self-hoster - I build apps, plugins, and homelab tooling 🛠️

-*I like shipping things end to end: cross-platform apps, front-ends, APIs, and self-hosted infrastructure — with a security-first streak and a homelab to break it all on.
-A good chunk of my open-source work lives in the **Jellyfin** ecosystem (security, gamification, quality-of-life), but that's a focus, not the whole story.*
+*I like shipping things end to end: cross-platform apps, front-ends, APIs, and self-hosted infrastructure - with a security-first streak and a homelab to break it all on.
+A good chunk of my open-source work lives in the **Jellyfin** ecosystem (security, gamification, quality-of-life)*

 <p>
   <img src="https://komarev.com/ghpvc/?username=ZL154&label=Profile%20views&color=8a2be2&style=flat" alt="views" />